 E.g. If vendor promised 100 Units of product A as part of ASN, it is advisable to wait till ASN reaches warehouse, perform quality check and putaway process before making those units as official available units.
 Triggering receipt based on vendor ASN before quality audit procedures leads to inaccuracies.

-Vendor Performance – Investing on assessing your vendor product quality, quantity attributes through systematic approach is valuable.
-Random or consistent check points on vendor performance and accessing critical product information such as manufacturing date, bad barcode, overdelivery / under-delivery value add services commitment prevents damaged products and tally promised inventory in check.
+Investing on assessing your vendor product quality, quantity attributes through systematic approach is valuable.
+Random or consistent check points on vendor performance and accessing critical product information such as manufacturing date, bad barcode, over delivery / under-delivery value add services commitment prevents damaged products and tally promised inventory in check.

-Technology – Leveraging RFID, pick-tolight, put-to-light technologies and efficient barcode designs (avoiding O & I), are yielding good return on investment and minimizing inventory errors.
+Leveraging RFID, pick-to-light, put-to-light technologies and efficient barcode designs (avoiding O & I), are yielding good return on investment and minimizing inventory errors.
 Minimum touch and minimizing manual interactions will avoid invalid barcode reading, incorrect put away (misplaced items), short picks, incorrect quantity scans or incorrect picks for customer orders.

-Floor Performance – Implementing additional scans within floor operations may have some tradeoffs on productivity.
+Implementing additional scans within floor operations may have some tradeoffs on productivity.
 For example, pickers may scan the location but may end up picking the product from next location and add it to wrong tote.
-By forcing pickers to scan location, product barcode and tote barcode for every pick task may slightly impact the floor productivity but in exchange it yields inventory accuracy which in turn helps with accurate order fulfillment and customer satisfaction.
+By forcing pickers to scan location, product barcode and tote barcode for every pick task may slightly impact the floor productivity but in exchange it yields inventory accuracy which in turn helps with accurate order fulfilment and customer satisfaction.

-Inventory Automation – Despite having smart systems and process, customer behavior and operational changes often leads to inaccuracies from time to time.
+Despite having smart systems and process, customer behaviour and operational changes often leads to inaccuracies from time to time.
 Dedicated cross functional team focusing on inventory accuracy, persistently reviewing mismatches across systems, optimizing their automation jobs for newer inaccuracy patterns and holistically address the problem within system of records and across your ecosystems is effective.